 “We feel like that’s something that our grandmothers would want us to do,” Thompson explains.
 “My paternal grandmother was the administrator of a community health center, and my maternal grandmother was very involved in the neighborhood I grew up in.
 They always encouraged us to participate in the community meetings and ask questions not just for that moment, but they wanted us to be able to advocate for the community long after they were gone.”

-For 17 years, Thompson has served as senior planner for the Maryland-National Capital Park and Planning Commission in Prince George’s County, Md., which borders Washington, D.C.).
+For 17 years, Thompson has served as senior planner for the Maryland-National Capital Park and Planning Commission in Prince George’s County, Md., which borders Washington, D.C.
 She reviews public and private development projects to comply with local development standards, specifically around water and sewer service as well as accessibility and emergency response services.

-In her work, she embraces a definition of sustainability that invites her to consider how a project meets the needs of today’s residents without harming future residents.
+Thompson embraces a definition of sustainability that invites her to consider how a project meets the needs of today’s residents without harming future residents.

 “How are the people who are going to be living here after I’m gone going to benefit?
 That takes me back to my grandmothers,” she says.